846 Naval Air Squadron: Second World War

-846 NAS was then assigned to the 4th Carrier Group and should deploy to the Far East aboard the fleet carrier HMS Illustrious.
+846 NAS was then assigned to the 4th Carrier Air Group and should have deployed to the Far East aboard the fleet carrier HMS Illustrious.
 However, a change of plans led to the squadron becoming a trials unit.
-It was renumbered 751 NAS and was disbanded at Machrihanish, in September 1945.
+It was renumbered 751 NAS and was disbanded at RNAS Machrihanish (HMS Landrail), Argyll and Bute, in September 1945.

 Borneo

 846 NAS was reformed in 1962 as a Commando squadron equipped with the Westland Whirlwind HAS.7.
 It was deployed to Borneo aboard the commando carrier HMS Albion and flew in support of actions against guerrillas during the Indonesia–Malaysia confrontation.
 British Army units gave 846 NAS the nickname 'Junglies' in Borneo, which the squadron has kept until today.